sibicramesh/trireme-statistics/README.md

 It is easy to start the service and it can be launched using both docker-compose and kubernetes

-First, If you are in root directory go into collector
+First, From root directory go into collector

     $ cd collector